Tag: division

 There is little that appears orderly at this time.
 While the US looks first to itself, and other countries, too.
 Even the countries that ridicule the current US situation have their own divisions to deal with.

-The church is not any better at this point.
+The is not any better at this point.
 The church is divided, too.
 An even harder task will be the church trying to be united after it is over.

 What will happen?
 Only God knows.
 What will the church do to reunite?